-The Urban Teacher Education Program (UTEP) is a 30 credit course sequence that prepares students for certification in the state of New Jersey.
-The UTEP is open to matriculating Rutgers and NJIT students.
-In order to apply to the UTEP, students must first meet the entry requirements outlined in the program requirements & guidelines.
+The Urban Secondary Education Program in the Department of Urban Education is a 30 credit course sequence that prepares students for certification in the state of New Jersey.
+The Urban Secondary Education Program is open to matriculating Rutgers and NJIT students.
+In order to apply to the program, students must first meet the entry requirements outlined in the program requirements and guidelines.
 These requirements are usually met within the first two years of undergraduate study.
-You can review basic guidelines in our UTEP Brochure.

-Your initial foundation coursework will require work in schools and community organizations, and many of your UTEP courses will require you to go out into the field and observe different classrooms – anticipate at least 20 hours per course.
+Your initial foundation coursework will require work in schools and community organizations, and many of your urban education courses will require you to go out into the field and observe different classrooms – anticipate at least 20 hours per course.
 The bulk of your field experience will take place during the final steps of the program during Clinical I and Clinical II.

 Policies & Procedures

-We recommend that you begin preparing for the Praxis during your Cluster III courses and that you take the test the summer before Clinical I: Practicum.
-YOU WILL NOT BE PERMITTED TO CLUSTER IV COURSES UNTIL YOU HAVE SUCCESSFULLY PASSED THE PRAXIS.
-See the ETS web site for a listing of which Praxis II exam(s) is required for which licenses in New Jersey.
-Please contact the UTEP Program Coordinator for all questions or concerns regarding the Praxis exam.
+We recommend that you begin preparing for the Praxis II during your Cluster III courses and that you take the test the summer before Clinical I: Practicum.
+YOU WILL NOT BE PERMITTED TO CLUSTER IV COURSES UNTIL YOU HAVE SUCCESSFULLY PASSED THE PRAXIS II.
+See the ExternalETS web site for a listing of which Praxis II exam(s) is required for which licenses in New Jersey.
+Please contact the the department for all questions or concerns regarding the Praxis exam.